 Conveyor belts operate on equipment that requires flexing over pulleys on the conveyor.
 This repeated flexing action will stress the ply adhesion of conveyor belts.
 As a result, it is important for the belt to have adequate ply adhesion to resist ply separation.

 (the bottom ply bends over a smaller radius)

 The test for ply adhesion is a “pull test” and can be accomplished with a simple clamping device and a fish scale.
 The test for ply adhesion is usually done on 1” wide x 8” long samples.
 Multiple samples of the product should be tested and tests should be conducted on the samples from both directions in order to achieve statistical measurements.
-Belt manufacturing processes can produce different measurements depending on direction of pull
+Belt manufacturing processes can produce different measurements depending on the direction of pull.

 Synthetic fabrics (i.e. polyester, nylon) are often treated with RFL (resorcinol formaldehyde latex) during manufacturing in order to increase the ply adhesion because, without this treatment, the synthetic fabrics are too smooth and too resistant to effectively absorb the polymer, elastomer or rubber in a manner that achieves acceptable ply adhesion.
 Cotton, by contrast, is coarser and more absorbent, therefore not requiring RFL treatment to achieve acceptable ply adhesion.

 Examples of Minimum Adhesion Standards in Sparks’ Belts